 Fielding left school at 17.

 As was common for someone of his social status, he then took some time off, paid for by a private allowance from his family.
-He travelled around Europe having minor adventures, completing some tertiary study in Amsterdam, and had several affairs, most notably with a wealthy heiress with whom he tried to elope.
+He travelled around Europe, completing some tertiary study in Amsterdam, and had several affairs, most notably with a wealthy heiress with whom he tried to elope.

-He also began to write; in his early twenties he wrote his first play, which went unproduced.
+He also began to write; in his early twenties he wrote a play, which went unproduced.

 But his father’s fortunes declined, and by Fielding’s early twenties he was no longer in receipt of an allowance.

 He returned to London and began to write for a living; initially producing short, populist plays for the thriving local theatre scene.
 While these were undistinguished, and are rarely performed in the modern era, they did allow Fielding to earn a living, and establish something of a literary reputation.